Updated: Sep 30

 3. Have a plan and prepare nice and early, don’t leave it all to the last minute

-I hope that helps everyone, the holiday season can be a great time for any artist, I wish you all the best of luck and a Happy Holiday!
+I hope that helps everyone, the holiday season can be a great time for any artist, and I wish you all the best of luck and a Happy Holiday!
 Don't forget to check out my new artwork and stay up to date with events and more by subscribing to my monthly newsletter!
+Thanks for reading!